NHS Digital Data Release Register - reformatted

 Processing:

-The DSCRO (part of NHS Digital) will apply Type 2 objections before any identifiable data for the purpose of invoice validation leaves the DSCRO.
+South Collaborative DSCRO (part of NHS Digital) will apply Type 2 objections (from 14th October 2016 onwards) before any identifiable data leaves the DSCRO.

 Invoice Validation

-1. Identifiable SUS Data is obtained from the SUS Repository to the Data Services for Commissioners Regional Office (DSCRO).
+1. SUS Data is sent from the SUS Repository to South Collaborative DSCRO.

-2. The DSCRO pushes a one-way data flow of SUS data into the Controlled Environment for Finance (CEfF) in the South Central and West Commissioning Support Unit.
+2. South Collaborative DSCRO pushes a one-way data flow of SUS data into the Controlled Environment for Finance (CEfF) in the South Central and West CSU.

 3. The CSU carry out the following processing activities within the CEfF for invoice validation purposes:

-o Checking the individual is registered to a particular Clinical Commissioning Group (CCG) and associated with an invoice from the SUS data flow to validate the corresponding record in the backing data flow
+a.
+Checking the individual is registered to a particular Clinical Commissioning Group (CCG) and associated with an invoice from the national SUS data flow to validate the corresponding record in the backing data flow

-o Once the backing information is received, this will be checked against national NHS and local commissioning policies as well as being checked against system access and reports provided by NHS Digital to confirm the payments are:
+b.
+Once the backing information is received, this will be checked against national NHS and local commissioning policies as well as being checked against system access and reports provided by the HSCIC to confirm the payments are:

-§ are in relation to a patient registered with a CCG GP or resident within the CCG area.
+ii. are in relation to a patient registered with a CCG GP or resident within the CCG area via the NHS Digital Spine System.

 4. The CCG are notified that the invoice has been validated and can be paid.
-Any discrepancies or non-validated invoices are investigated and resolved between South Central and West Commissioning Support Unit CEfF team and the provider meaning that no identifiable data needs to be sent to the CCG.
+Any discrepancies or non-validated invoices are investigated and resolved between the CSU CEfF team and the provider meaning that no identifiable data needs to be sent to the CCG.
 The CCG only receives notification to pay and management reporting detailing the total quantum of invoices received pending, processed etc.

 Risk Stratification

-1. Identifiable SUS data is obtained from the SUS Repository to the Data Services for Commissioners Regional Office (DSCRO).
+1. Identifiable SUS data is sent from the SUS Repository to South Collaborative Data Services for Commissioners Regional Office (DSCRO).

-2. Data quality management and standardisation of data is completed by the DSCRO and the data identifiable at the level of NHS number is transferred securely to South Central and West Commissioning Support Unit, who hold the SUS data within the secure Data Centre on N3.
+2. Data quality management and standardisation of data is completed by South Collaborative DSCRO and the data identifiable at the level of NHS number is transferred securely to South Central and West CSU, who hold the SUS data within the secure Data Centre on N3.

-3. Identifiable GP Data is securely sent from the GP system to South Central and West Commissioning Support Unit.
+3. Identifiable GP Data is securely sent from the GP system to South Central and West CSU.

 4. SUS data is linked to GP data in the risk stratification tool by the data processor.